-While drug resistance can be accelerated by inappropriate use of antibiotics in settings where they aren’t needed, it is important to recognize that appropriate use of antibiotics in life saving situations also results in eventual drug resistance.
-Improving antibiotic use practices is not enough.
-This situation is unlike other human diseases and requires ongoing innovation to ensure active antibiotics are available to patients.
+While drug resistance can be accelerated by inappropriate use of antibiotics in settings where they aren’t needed, it is important to recognize that appropriate use of antibiotics in life-saving situations can also lead to drug resistance over time.
+Improving antibiotic use practices, while important, is not enough.
+There will never be a time when we do not need new therapies for drug-resistant bacteria.
+This requires ongoing innovation to ensure active antibiotics are available to patients.

 The Usefulness of this Critical Class of Antibiotics is Being Lost

-The discovery of penicillin by Alexander Fleming in the 1920s was one the most impactful advances in medicine in the last century.
-Penicillin and the subsequent improvements in newer forms of penicillin-like drugs such as cephalosporins and carbapenems resulted in improved efficacy and safety over the past several decades such that these drugs remain preferred choices for treatment in many settings.
+The discovery of penicillin by Alexander Fleming in the 1920s was one of the most impactful advances in medicine in the last century.
+Penicillin and the subsequent improvements in newer forms of penicillin-like drugs such as cephalosporins and carbapenems have positioned these drugs as preferred choices for treatment of infections in many settings.

-The most common form of resistance to the penicillin, cephalosporin, and carbapenem classes of drugs occurs due to production of an enzyme by bacteria that destroys the antibiotic.
+The most common form of resistance to the penicillin, cephalosporin and carbapenem classes of drugs occurs due to production of a bacterial enzyme that destroys the antibiotic.
 These enzymes, called beta-lactamases, have spread among bacteria worldwide.